OpenMined/SyferText/README.md

 ## SyferText

 SyferText is a library for privacy preserving Natural Language Processing in Python.
-It leverage PySyft for doing Encrypted Computation (
+It leverages PySyft to perform Federated Learning and Encrypted Computations (
 [Multi-Party Computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) and model training.
 The two main use cases of SyferText are:

 - :fire: **Secure plaintext pre-processing:** Enables pre-processing of  text located on a remote machine without breaking data privacy.